adhishthite/kura/docs/core-concepts/clustering.md

 - **Embedding Model:** Use any model implementing `BaseEmbeddingModel` (e.g., local or cloud-based embeddings).
 - **LLM Model:** The LLM used for naming/describing clusters is configurable (default: `openai/gpt-4o-mini`).
 - **Concurrency:** `max_concurrent_requests` controls parallelism for embedding and LLM calls.
-- **Progress Reporting:** Optional integration with Rich or tqdm for progress bars and live cluster previews.
+- **Progress Reporting:** Progress is logged after each batch of cluster generation, and optional Rich or tqdm integration provides progress bars and live previews.

 ---